somosphi/nestjs-seed/README.md

 - Job for to sync users by integration [jsonplaceholder](http://jsonplaceholder.typicode.com/users) with the project database.
 - Apm logger.
-- Config validation load env.- Routes for users,  list all users, get user and to sync a user.
+- Config validation load env.
 - Request validation with class-validator
 - Routes for users, list all users, get user and to sync a user.

 ## Installation